The US Bishop

 c.
 Promote and communicate the Core Values of the Church of the United Brethren in Christ, International, and the Discipline of the Church of the United Brethren in Christ, USA.

 a.
-Ensure that US National Conference entities comply with any joint ministry agreements with any other United Brethren national conferences.
+The bishop shall ensure that US National Conference entities comply with any joint ministry agreements with any other United Brethren national conferences.

 b.
-At his discretion, participate in or designate someone to represent the US National Conference to parachurch and inter-denominational ministries, and to other evangelical denominations.
+The bishop shall, at his discretion, participate in or designate someone to represent the US National Conference to parachurch and inter-denominational ministries, and to other evangelical denominations.

 c Encourage and promote continuing relationships with the international conferences.

 d.
-Serve as an ex-officio member of the US delegation to the General Conference.
+The bishop is an ex-officio member of the US delegation to the General Conference.

 e.
 Appoint the appropriate number of delegates to represent the US National Conference to the General Conference.
 [See Paragraph 33, International Bylaws]

 1. The bishop shall be accountable to the Executive Leadership Team for ministry performance and moral and personal conduct.
 An annual evaluation will be conducted according to provisions established by the Executive Leadership Team.